Ricochet (dog)

-Ricochet (born January 25, 2008), is a female Golden Retriever dog from San Diego.
-She is one of the original surfing dogs that started the whole dog surfing circuit.
+Ricochet (January 25, 2008 – March 31, 2023) was a female Golden Retriever dog from San Diego.
+She was one of the original surfing dogs that started the whole dog surfing circuit.
 She entered her first surf dog competition when she was 15 months old.
 She was a competitive surfing dog for several years and typically placed in one of the top three spots of competitions.

-She also helps people with disabilities through surfing and community outreach.[1]
+Ricochet helped people with disabilities through surfing and community outreach.
 Ricochet's popularity on social media originated from a video of her surfing with a boy who is quadriplegic that was posted on YouTube.
 As of May 22, 2016, the video has more than 12.5 million views on YouTube and Facebook.

 When Ricochet was 8 weeks old, she climbed on a boogie board in a kiddie pool and was able to balance on her own.
-She has been surfing ever since.
+She has surfed ever since.
 She started entering surf dog contests in 2010.
 On June 10, 2011, she surfed with surf pro, Taylor Knox.
-On June 16, 2012 she surfed with actor, Cameron Mathison in the Loews Coronado Bay Resort surf dog contest and won 2nd place.
+On June 16, 2012, she surfed with actor, Cameron Mathison in the Loews Coronado Bay Resort surf dog contest and won 2nd place.
 In August 2012 Ricochet surfed with a goat named Pismo.
-On July 20, 2014 she surfed with surf pro Rob Machado.
+On July 20, 2014, she surfed with surf pro Rob Machado.

-Ricochet is also the canine ambassador for surfers with disabilities and referred to as a SURFice dog, because she surfs with kids with special needs, people with disabilities, wounded warriors, and veterans with PTSD as an assistive aid.
+Ricochet was also the canine ambassador for surfers with disabilities and referred to as a SURFice dog, because she surfed as an assertive aid with children with special needs, people with disabilities, and veterans who were wounded or who had PTSD.